tatianamosk77/API-design/README.md

     * accessLevel: access level (user, admin, superAdmin)
 + Depending on action and accessLevel, the method should return relevant errors or results.
 For example, only superAdmin can delete data.

-### 1. GraphQL.txt
+### 2. GraphQL.txt
 The file contains designed GraphQL schema according to the task:

-To develop a GraphQL sсhema to manage the DB of students and courses.
+Develop a GraphQL sсhema to manage the DB of students and courses.

 **Requirements:**
 + Entities: